 If you have questions or suggestions, please contact Liz Robinson, assistant director of Human Resources, Student Employment at firstname.lastname@example.org or 704-894-3013.

 All students are eligible for on-campus jobs regardless of their financial status.
 Students receiving Federal Work Study (FWS) awards are given priority over non-FWS students.
 All students are required to complete specific paperwork prior to starting any job on campus.

 Federal Work Study (FWS) is a federally subsidized work program that encourages the part-time employment of undergraduates who need the income to help pay for the cost of their education.
 At Davidson College, students who qualify for FWS through the financial aid process are given priority over non-work study students in securing employment on campus.
 The priority window begins in mid-July and runs through late August.
 FWS students apply for jobs through our jobs website called Handshake.
 Over 80 departments employee students throughout the academic year, including our Center for Civic Engagement which supports service learning by working off-campus with Davidson's community partners in need.

 As an international student, there are some restrictions on your ability to work in the United States.
 Employment is permitted based on your visa classification or by receiving special permission from the Department of Homeland Security.
 International students with an F-1 Visa are permitted to work 20 hours/week while classes are in session and 40 hours/week when classes are not in session.
-For more information, we encourage you to reach out to our Dean Rusk International Studies Program.
+For more information, we encourage you to reach out to International Student Programs.
 This department will support you throughout your time at Davidson.

 Find a Job